FloChiff/DAHNProject/Project development/Documentation/How to do a transcription (with eScriptorium).md

 7. Once again, apply the transcription model so that it consider the changes made in the segmentation
 8. Export the transcription in your prefered XML format : ALTO (“Export; name-of-the-model; Alto”) or PAGE (“Export; name-of-the-model; Pagexml”)
 9. Search wrongly transcribed and incorrect words in the exported XML files by using one of these scripts : for [ALTO](https://github.com/FloChiff/DAHNProject/blob/master/Project%20development/Scripts/Correction/spellcheck_texts_XMLALTO.py) or for [PAGE](https://github.com/FloChiff/DAHNProject/blob/master/Project%20development/Scripts/Correction/spellcheck_texts_PAGEXML.py)
 (**Attention : the only dictionary available in the repository is for french texts.
-To work with other languages, you can download new dictionnaries [here](https://github.com/hermitdave/FrequencyWords) but you will have to transform the TEXT files in JSON.**)
+To work with other languages, you can download new dictionnaries [here](https://github.com/hermitdave/FrequencyWords) but you will have to transform the TEXT file in JSON.**)
 10. Correct the produced dictionaries (one for each XML file) manually and by using the corresponding images
 11. Integrate every dictionary in a single file entitled “dictionary” (as it is named in the next script)
 12. Apply the corrections from the dictionary by using the corresponding [script](https://github.com/FloChiff/DAHNProject/blob/master/Project%20development/Scripts/Correction/text_correction_XML.py) for XML files